 - To the wet ingredients, add the oat flour, baking powder and salt.
 Mix just until combined.

 - Pour batter into prepared loaf pan.
 Bake at 350°F (177°C) for 45-50 minutes.
 Allow lemon loaf to cool completely.

-- While lemon loaf is cooling, combine powdered sugar and lemon juice together in a small bowl.
+- While lemon loaf is cooling, combine the powdered sugar and lemon juice together in a small bowl.
 Whisk together until smooth.

 - Remove lemon loaf from pan and pour over lemon glaze.
 Spread into an even layer.